drts01/presentation--ci-cd-101/slides/013-define_cd.md

 * More Feedback Sooner

 <aside class="notes">
+* Faster to Production<br >
-* Changes are delivered to staging environment.
+  Changes are delivered to staging environment.
-* Gain more insight than running test in an isolated environment
+* More Feedback Sooner<br >
+  More realistic testing

 </aside>
 </section>